-This easy butternut squash soup recipe is without a doubt our family favourite.
-By adding coconut cream the glycemic index is lowered even further, making it a non fattening and very healthy meal.
+Our easy butternut squash soup recipe is without a doubt our family favourite.
+By adding coconut cream the glycemic index is lowered even further, making it a non fattening and very nourishing meal.
 The late summer vegetable garden is famous for this prolific vegetable.

-Often when fruit or veg grows very large it becomes insipid; not so butternut squash; the monsters from the compost pile are every bit as good as any other; in fact better in my opinion.
+Often when fruit or veg grow very large they become insipid; not so butternut squash; the monsters from the compost pile are every bit as good as any other; in fact better in my opinion.

 These giant, delicious winter squash growing in the compost pile will soon be turned into the most excellent easy butternut squash soup.

 But wait until they their skins turn to a deep nutty brown; when green they are indeed insipid and uninteresting.

 I'll add more about the herb garden, radishes and a dozen other gems growing in our summer vegetable garden; you start planning yours.
 Swiss chard and spinach make a very simple, healthy beginning; and a small compost pile in one unoccupied corner of the garden; they don't smell at all if you keep them well aerated; don't try to compact them.

 If you don't have the space like we do, then consider these expert tips on how to grow vegetables in containers.

 Dark green leafy vegetables are often not at their best in hot and humid summer weather.
 Arugula, also known as rocket, is one of the exceptions.
 It grows year round in a mild climate.
 The summer vegetable garden should always have a couple rows of this veggie; it's so versatile and easy to grow.